arturslunevs/pycsbwrapper/README.md

 from pycspwrapper import LVStat
 ```

 For info on usage, see the included notebooks.
-TODO: Update the notebooks for the Latvian stats.

 ## Changelog